 Take a breath and look around.
 Which things are visually or functionally irritating in your space?
 What adds to a sense of clutter or excessive busyness?
 What gets in your way?
 Can you change it?

 Sometimes, there are things in our space that just don’t work, but we’re so used to them being there that we don’t even think of changing them.
-Consider window shutters from California Shutters instead of busy curtains that add visual noise and get in the way.
 Can you cut down on cords with a charging pad?
 Get away with fewer gadgets by using multipurpose appliances or tools.
 Stopping to think about your needs can open up new possibilities and solutions.

 Once you’ve reviewed your space, noted the irritating clutter culprits, and considered solutions for combating them, you may just find that a lot of that clutter should go away, permanently.
 Less stuff in your space is going to make it feel more open, peaceful, and pleasant, so why not donate, recycle, or junk those items that no longer delight or serve a purpose?